stan-dev/posteriordb-python/README.md

 [![Python](https://github.com/stan-dev/posteriordb-python/actions/workflows/push.yml/badge.svg)](https://github.com/stan-dev/posteriordb-python/actions/workflows/push.yml)

-# `posteriordb-python`: a python library to work with `posteriordb`
+# `posteriordb-python`: a Python library to work with `posteriordb`

-This repository contains the R package to efficiently work with the [posteriordb](https://github.com/stan-dev/posteriordb) repository.
+This repository contains the Python package to efficiently work with the [posteriordb](https://github.com/stan-dev/posteriordb) repository.
 The R package includes convenience functions to access data, model code and information for individual posteriors, models, data and draws.

 > [!IMPORTANT]
 > This repository `posteriordb-python` only contains Python convience functions.
 The repository [`posteriordb`](https://github.com/stan-dev/posteriordb) contains the actual posteriors and associated models, data, and reference draws.

 ## Python versions

-Currently only python 3.6+ is supported.
+Currently only Python 3.6+ is supported.
 Python 3.5+ support can be added if needed.
-We don't plan to support python 2.
+Support is not planned for Python 2.

 ## Installation